XHMQM-FM

-XHMQM-FM is a radio station on 90.9 FM in Mérida, Yucatán.
-It is owned by Cadena RASA and carries La Ke Buena grupera format from Radiópolis.
+XHMQM-FM is a radio station on 90.9 FM in Merida, Yucatán, Mexico.
+It is owned by Cadena RASA and carries the La Ke Buena Regional Mexican format from Radiópolis.

 History

 XEMQ-AM 1240 received its concession on December 18, 1941.
 It was owned by Lázaro Achurra Suárez and sold to Radio Mayab in 1970.
 XEMQ moved to 810 kHz in the 1990s.
+The name of the format was known as "Tus Panteras Juveniles" broadcasting pop and rock music.
+The plural panthers in the branding referred to XEMQ broadcasting on shortwave under the call sign XEQM.
+In 2005, XEMQ began broadcasting Mayan-language programming under the name Yóol lik'.
+In 2010, the station returned to a Spanish-language format as Átomo 810.

-It migrated to FM after being authorized in 2010.
-Its callsign was changed to XHMQM-FM with an added M for Mérida.
+It migrated to FM after being authorized in 2010, and its call sign changed to XHMQM-FM, with an added M for Mérida.
+Upon migration, it began airing W Radio news/talk programs.
+In 2015, the Ke Buena grupera format that had previously used on XHMRI-FM 93.7 moved to XHMQM.